Idris Elba premieres ‘Luther’ film, says he hopes for more

 In prison, he is taunted by a serial killer linked to the case.
 Haunted by his failure to capture the man, Luther breaks out of jail to find him.

-Series creator and writer Neil Cross said he had to strike a careful balance between fans of the show and new ones.
+Series creator and writer Neil Cross said he had to strike a careful balance for fans of the show and new ones.